-Canvas, Stanford’s new campus-wide learning management system, replaces CourseWork and provides communication, collaboration, assessment, and course material storage features in one modern, easy-to-use interface.
-The Office of the Vice Provost for Teaching and Learning (VPTL) ensures that every current academic course is available in Canvas, and faculty and instructional staff may log in with SUNet IDs to explore the system and determine whether to publish the course site.
+The recommended learning management system (LMS) for Stanford is Canvas.
+Canvas is a cloud-based LMS that provides communication, collaboration, assessment, and course material storage features in one modern, easy-to-use interface.
+Stanford Center for Professional Development ensures that every current academic course is available in Canvas, and faculty and instructional staff may log in with SUNet IDs to explore the system and determine whether to publish the course site.
 For more information or assistance, visit gocanvas.stanford.edu.

 Links to more information about the services included in the Course Support suite: